 And the more pressing the need to make the purchase, the more it may seem like there’s no way to avoid putting the purchase on your credit card.
 So how do you save up money to make it happen without adding to the debt?
-Do you look into things like title loans?
+Do you look into things like "title loans near me?"

 Here is our step-by-step guide on how to save up money for making big purchases without busting your budget.

 1. Set Up A Sinking Fund

 Being one step ahead of the game is always the easiest solution.
 Keeping a sinking fund specifically for big purchases might seem like a luxury, but the moment the need for the purchase arises – and it will arise one of these days – you’ll move and need new furniture, your car will need new parts, or you’ll have to pay for home repairs – you’ll find it much easier to deal with – because the money is already there.

 Sinking funds are much easier to fund when you have ample time – i.e. the need for the purchase isn’t pressing.
 Putting aside $50 a month for a purchase you might not need in years to come is a much simpler affair than putting aside $150 when the thing in question is on its last legs and you are praying it lasts long enough that you’re able to get the funds together.